dushyant89/logs-monitoring/README.md

 	PUT -> 1
 ****** End of traffic stats ******

 	!!!
-A HighTraffic is now Recovered !!!
+A HighTraffic alert is now Recovered !!!
 ```

 ## Logging